 The sink was white, vanity top, and sitting over golden pecan engineered hardwood.
 It was bubbled and warped from too much water left on it, and not being cleaned up, from before I was ever in the apartment.
 There was no mirror over the medicine cabinet, busted by some druggie tenant prior to me, and never replaced.

-The apartment had never been ideal, but it was cheap, and within my means.
+The apartment had never been ideal, but it was within my means.

 I took a shower at land-speed record, and blow dried my hair out.
 I peeked into the bedroom to make sure Slies wasn’t there, and I went in and got dressed even faster.
 I walked out into the living room to see Slies dressed, and eating something from a bowl while sitting on the aforementioned rock-hard futon.
 I assumed it was my cereal, since there really wasn’t much else here to eat.

 “No wonder you’re single.
 You’re the worst housekeeper I’ve ever seen, and your cereal selection sucks,” he said around a mouthful of bran.
 “Bring some food home with you.”

 “No wonder you’re single.
 You haven’t got a tactful bone in your body, or any manners to speak of,” I shot back, gathering my things for work, and grabbing my shoes.

 Slies smiled, his sharp teeth revealing bits of bran stuck to them.
 “I’m a highly eligible bachelor, but I don’t have time to get into the intricacies of goblin courtship.
 You ready for this?”

 The smallest, teeniest worms of doubt squirmed in my gut.
 “I’m not really sure what you guys want me to do.
 Celinwel doesn’t like me, and how am I supposed to know she’s some kind of supernatural drug dealer?
 It’s not something that comes up in casual conversation at work.”

 Slies shrugged.
 “Guess you better get good at making friends, then, Toots.”